Changchun Jie station

 Changchun Jie Station (长椿街站 (長椿街站, Chángchūn Jiē Zhàn)) is a station on Line 2 of the Beijing Subway.

-Station Layout
+Station layout

 The station has an underground island platform.

+history

+This station was originally a station of the Beijing Subway Phase I Project.
+It began trial operation on January 15, 1971.
+The up-line station at that time was Nanlishi Road Station.
+Until December 28, 1987, the Changchun Street-Beijing Station section and the Phase II Project were reorganized into a ring line, and the original Phase I Project Changchun Street-Nanlishi Road section was changed to the Changli Link Line.

 Exits

 There are 8 exits, lettered A1, A2, B1, B2, C1, C2, D1, and D2.
 Exit B1 is accessible.